cVEMP Testing

 EMG controlled stimulus/recording

 EMG controlled stimulus/recording means the system will only collect data when the patient contracts the SCM muscle adequately.
 This can be monitored by the patient either visually Patient EMG Monitor or audibly Monitor Tone.
-Please see Additional Information manual for a more detailed explanation of monitoring options.
+Please see Additional Information document for a more detailed explanation of monitoring options.

 cVEMP testing procedure